 Alexis Antonelli began his career in 1998 in the food industry (fresh), working in production planning center for the Parmalat Group.
 Few years later he moved to the Bolton Group (Rio Mare and Saupiquet brands), canned food industry, where he held production planning, demand management leading positions for the complete International Business Unit and then became Product Manager.

 In 2007 he moved to automotive industry and took over the role of Senior Manager Plant Logistics in Getrag-FORD Transmissions for a green field project in eastern Slovakia for two production plants (DCT and manual transmissions).

-From 2016 Alexis Antonelli is working as Head of Production Control & Logistics in the biggest long-distance JIS plant within the Faurecia Group for the Seating Division, in Pilsen in Czech Republic.
+From 2016 Alexis Antonelli was working as Head of Production Control & Logistics in the biggest long-distance JIS plant within the Faurecia Group for the Seating Division, in Pilsen in Czech Republic.

 Throughout the past 20 years, Alexis has devoted much of his time to furthering company’s supply chain management programs and initiatives.
 During his time he has worked in a range of topic areas in supply chain transformation, production planning, demand management, procurement and industrial logistics material flows optimization.

 Supply Chain Director CEE